longpaladin/holy-bible-personal/README.md

-create realtime database (favourite verses) create storage (for photos), resized firebase auth - login and logout smoothly psalm of the day firebase push (unique ID for each user), to favourite verses click card to navigate to studying pages, with dummy fixed content fix invalid search input snackbar animation for clicking on verse to save as favourite spinner at login page add delete button to favourites
+create realtime database (favourite verses) create storage (for photos), resized firebase auth - login and logout smoothly psalm of the day - when there is no login firebase push (unique ID for each user), to favourite verses click card to navigate to studying pages, with dummy fixed content fixed invalid search input snackbar animation for clicking on verse to save as favourite spinner at login page add delete button to favourites fixed duplicates in favourites improved aesthetics and UX show error in new user if user exist show error in login if password wrong or user dont exist

 Things to do:

-fix duplicates in favourites

 refactor code
 learn figma